Sarah should just kill herself

 When we were building the clinic and computer center, I remember walking out onto the roof, and realizing for the first time, that the views were INSANE.
 We just had no idea.
-If you’ve ever visited us, you know that it feels like you’re in a tree house.
-It’s crazy.

 Fast forward to February of this year.
-I remember getting home as the sun was setting and I noticed a family building a small home just below us.
+I was getting home as the sun was setting and I noticed a family building a small home just below us.
 When I say home, what I really mean is, a metal shed that’s probably smaller than the metal shed you keep your lawnmower in.
 And of course, as a good missionary, my first thought was, “SERIOUSLY?
 There go the views!”
 I know.
 I’m sorry.
 It’s embarrassing.

 “Sarah is wondering if we can help her.
 Her husband is threatening her and she doesn’t feel safe at home.”